What is AdTech and How Does it Work?

 We’ll now describe how we can develop an AdTech solution from start to finish for your particular business needs.

-We start by collecting all the information related to the project to identify the objectives and the future vision of the software solution.
-This stage includes the elicitation of initial requirements and the detection of potential technical challenges and limitations.
+We start by collecting all the information related to the AdTech project to identify the objectives and future vision of the software solution.
+This stage includes eliciting initial requirements and detecting potential technical challenges and limitations.

 2. Defining tech stack.